steamed-p0tato/uni-notes/human values and ethics/intro to human value.md

-it is the characteristic property that defines the behavior of an individual it is the pattern of virtues (morally desirable features) character includes attributes that determine a persons moral and ethical actions and responses. it is also the ground on which morals and values blossam people are devided into several categories, acc to common tendencies. such as ruthless, aggressiveness and ambition, constructive  selfishness, cheerfulness, generosity and goodwill. individuals vary not only in the type of the character but also in the degree. those whos lives are determined and directed by the prevailing habits, fashions, believes, attitudes, opinions and values of the society in which they live have at best a developed social as opposed to an individual character.
+it is the characteristic property that defines the behavior of an individual it is the pattern of virtues (morally desirable features) character includes attributes that determine a persons moral and ethical actions and responses. it is also the ground on which morals and values blossam people are divided into several categories, acc to common tendencies. such as ruthless, aggressiveness and ambition, constructive  selfishness, cheerfulness, generosity and goodwill. individuals vary not only in the type of the character but also in the degree. those whos' lives are determined and directed by the prevailing habits, fashions, believes, attitudes, opinions and values of the society in which they live have at best a developed social as opposed to an individual character.

 #### following types of characters should be followed by the engineers